Search

 Dr. Noel DaCunha

 I’m Dr. Noel DaCunha and I live and work in Westlock, a small town an hour north of Edmonton.
-I have practised rural family medicine in Alberta for thirty plus years, having previously trained in London, England.
+I have practised rural family medicine in Alberta for thirty-two years, having previously trained in London, England.
 Teaching students and residents is one of my greatest joys and I embrace all that rural Alberta has to offer.

 Dr. Richard Martin

-I’m Dr. Richard Martin and I’m happily committed to Comprehensive Family Medicine, medical education, and leadership since 1993.
+I’m Dr. Richard Martin and I’m happily committed to comprehensive family medicine, medical education, and leadership since 1993.
 Less happily committed to paperwork and lawn maintenance, but someone has to do it.

 Why are you volunteering to serve on this committee?

-I am truly honoured to return to working with the ACFP leadership in furthering Family Medicine and supporting my Family Medicine Colleagues across Alberta.
+I am truly honoured to return to working with the ACFP leadership in furthering family medicine and supporting my family medicine colleagues across Alberta.

 What about the ACFP’s work do you find most valuable?

-As the voice of Family Medicine, the work of the ACFP has far-reaching influence in advancing our collective goal of Family Medicine Excellence through support, education, organization, and collegiality.
+As the voice of family medicine, the work of the ACFP has far-reaching influence in advancing our collective goal of family medicine excellence through support, education, organization, and collegiality.